kevmasajedi/Cardiobit/README.md

-# Cardiobit
+# CardioBit
-Opensource ECG Platform
+## A Smart, Opensource and Affordable Electrocardiography Platform